 Ligonier in Noble County, Indiana — The American Midwest (Great Lakes)

 Location.
+41° 27.824′ N, 85° 35.269′ W. Marker is in Ligonier, Indiana, in Noble County.
+Marker is at the intersection of W. 3rd Street and S. Cavin Street (State Road 5), on the right when traveling east on W. 3rd Street.
 Touch for map.
-Marker is at or near this postal address: 503 S Main St, Ligonier IN 46767, United States of America.
+Marker is at or near this postal address: 300 S Cavin Street, Ligonier IN 46767, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Frederick W. Straus (here, next to this marker); Solomon Mier (here, next to this marker); Ben Glaser (a few steps from this marker); The Ligonier Train Depot (within shouting distance of this marker); Ahavath Scholom Temple (approx. 0.2 miles away); Ahavath Sholom (approx. 0.2 miles away); Chief Papakeecha’s HousePapakeechie's Reserve (approx. 6.9 miles away).
 Touch for a list and map of all markers in Ligonier.

 Also see . . .
 Marshmallows and Murals in Ligonier.
 Indiana Landmarks entry.
 (Submitted on November 23, 2020, by Larry Gertner of New York, New York.)

 The metal tablet on the base of the clock reads, "Memorial for Isaac Cavin who laid out and platted Ligonier, Indiana, May 1, 1835 by his son, John L. Cavin".

 — Submitted April 6, 2014, by Duane Hall of Abilene, Texas.